bdnorris/DES-340/projects/project05.md

 Wireframing is creating a “low-fi” digital sketch of your site.
 The purpose of this exercise is to plan as much as possible and work out any potential issues before jumping into the design phase of the project.

+**With my help, you will choose 3 main pages from your sitemap to wireframe both mobile and desktop views.**

 ### Examples and Resources

-Huge list of tips for wireframing, we will only have time to touch on the basics, but this article is a good summary of how far you can take wireframing, especially on a large project that might involve many team members and a large budget.
+You'll find a lot of tips and suggestions and opinions about wireframing, we will only have time to touch on the basics, but this article is a good summary of how far you can take wireframing, especially on a large project that might involve many team members and a large budget.
 [https://www.smashingmagazine.com/2016/11/wireframe-perfectionist-guide/](https://www.smashingmagazine.com/2016/11/wireframe-perfectionist-guide/)

 <!-- ### And also...“Prototyping:” Planning your interactions